danaevenhaim/testing-app/testFile.md

-this is A tEsT filE
+tHis is A tEsT filE

 IT has SOME lines